Hindringham

 postmill

 Hindringham had a post mill that stood at The Knoll, which was behind what became the Sunshine Bakery and it was often referred to as Clarke's Mill.
 The mill was apparently still working in 1891 along with the two towermills in the village - Lower_Green and Upper.
-The mill buck was set on a large roundhouse and was turned to wind via fantail.
+The mill buck was set on a large roundhouse and was turned to wind via a fantail.
 Two pairs of patent sails powered 2 pairs of stones.

 Tithe map 1839